Course Start Dates

-All guests are very welcome in my studio, regardless of current skill level and background.
+All guests are very welcome to visit my studio, regardless of current skill level and background.
 From hobbyists with a passion for pottery, to university tutors and technicians who wish to expand their knowledge, I cater for anyone wishing to use plaster moulds to make shapes to then kiln fire.

-All guests go home with a mould ready to use once dry.
+All guests go home with a mould ready to use once dried.

 I cover all the following skills in depth:

 • concept sketching and shape designing

 • tableware, giftware and figurine shape modelling/carving in clay and plaster